Are You on Your Mobile Phone? Click here for 2800+ mobile optimized, self help and self growth articles.

 Are you stuck in your relationship not being able to talk about sex, or getting into power struggles about sex?

 "My wife and I have been married now for eighteen years and for the most part are still very happy together.
 A year or so ago a friend introduced us to Inner Bonding and both together and alone we have become familiar with the Six Steps.
-My question for you this evening is, what suggestions do have to help us communicate our sexual needs and desires without so much defensiveness and judgments?
+My question for you is, what suggestions do have to help us communicate our sexual needs and desires without so much defensiveness and judgments?
 Our wounded selves have a powerful dynamic in these regards so fear, of course, enters in with its control/protect mode.
 And so the dance continues…"

-"It's important not to skip over the first level of learning that needs to occur, which is about the very good reasons for the fear, defensiveness and judgments.
+"It's important not to skip over the first level of learning that needs to occur, which is about the very good reasons for the fear, defensiveness, and judgments.
 What are you each afraid of?
 What are you each protecting against?
 What are the false beliefs in the way of being able to address your sexual issues openly?
 You can't just stop this protect/control dynamic without understanding the underlying false beliefs and resulting fears."

 What are some of the beliefs and resulting fears that might be in the way of openness regarding talking about sexuality?
-Here are some possibilities that might apply to Sean and his wife - and to you:

-Are there areas of your own sexual needs and desires that you judge and feel ashamed of?
+• Are there areas of your own sexual needs and desires that you judge and feel ashamed of?

-Are one or both of you demanding rather than requesting?
+• Are one or both of you demanding rather than requesting?
 Does one or both of you feel controlled in the sexual area?

-Do you have a fear of engulfment in the sexual area?
+• Do you have a fear of engulfment in the sexual area?
 Does one of you give yourself up outside of your sexual relationship, causing fear of having to give yourself up within the sexual relationship if you open to learning with your partner?

-Do you have a fear of being rejected if you are honest about your sexual needs and desires?
+• Do you have a fear of being rejected if you are honest about your sexual needs and desires?
 Are you afraid of being judged by your partner for what you want and how you feel?

-- Do your defensiveness and judgments come from the past – from dynamics within your family of origin or from a previous relationship?
+• Do your defensiveness and judgments come from the past – from dynamics within your family of origin or from a previous relationship?

 The bottom line is – what are you protecting against?
 This is what Sean and his wife need to explore.